freadyapp/lector_demo/README.md

 The *Lector* project aims to enhance your reading and studying potential from an electronic screen.
 Found out more in [Lector's about page](https://fready.herokuapp.com) on our website.

-This `README` will focus on how to install and play with the software yourself and contribute your own ideas to the Fready community.
+This `README` will focus on how to install and play with the software yourself and contribute your ideas to the Fready community.

 # Installation